vidyar/docs-1/sources/config.rst

 include & exclude branches
 ..........................

+By default, Shippable builds all branches for enabled repositories as long as they have a shippable.yml at the root.

-You can build specific branches or exclude them if needed.
-Ensure that branch exclude/include configuration is available in all branches and not only in master branch.
+You can change this build only specific branches using the include and exclude sections in your yml.
+The specific branch that is being included or excluded needs to have this configuration, and not just the master branch.

-For eg., If a branch, may be excluded in master shippable.yml, does not contain branch exclude information in its own version of shippable.yml, any check-in that branch will trigger a build.
+This is because Shippable works as follows - we get a webhook for an enabled repository letting us know something has changed in a specific branch.
+We read the shippable.yml from that branch and then trigger a build based on that.
+So if your shippable.yml in the develop branch does not contain the exclude section, we will trigger a build irrespective of what's in the yml in master branch.

+Here is a sample of the include/exclude config -

 .. code-block:: python